 John’s of Bleecker Street is another legendary NYC pizza restaurant that has been around since the beginning of the 20th century.
 It was originally opened by Giovanni “John” Sasso, an Italian immigrant, on Sullivan Street, but moved to 278 Bleecker Street later.
 So that’s where the name comes from.

 Apart from being around for over a hundred years, this spot is known for using a traditional coal-fired brick oven.
-Unfortunately, they don’t sell pizza by slice, but you can buy a whole one for $21, which is enough for two.
+Unfortunately, they don’t sell pizza by slice, but you can buy a whole one for $22-26 which is enough for 2 people.

-You can pay by cash or card (it’s a bit more expensive to use a card).
+You can pay by cash or card.
 Expect lines around lunch and dinner time, but maybe if you are lucky you can meet a celebrity while waiting.
 John Stewart, Emma Stone, and Jimmy Kimmel among many other celebrities are patrons of this place.

-Tourist attractions nearby: Washington Square Park (and the historic Washington Square Arch), the Friends apartment building at the corner of Bedford Street and Grove Street, Bleecker Street (one of the most popular streets in Greenwich Village with plenty of shops and restaurants), the building where Carrie Bradshaw lived in Sex and the City.
+Washington Square Park (and the historic Washington Square Arch), the Friends apartment building at the corner of Bedford Street and Grove Street, Bleecker Street (one of the most popular streets in Greenwich Village with plenty of shops and restaurants), the building where Carrie Bradshaw lived in Sex and the City.
+If you walk a little further (about 20 minutes), you’ll find Chelsey Market, Whitney Museum of American Art, and Pier 57 Rooftop Park.

 Essex Market